Jump to:

 Patient & family education

-As primary care providers, it is imperative to provide extensive education about weight control and involve specialists in nutrition and obesity early in the postoperative course if needed.14
+Patients’ delay in seeking medical care is a major factor contributing to late diagnosis in SCFE.15 Efforts should be made to increase patient and caregiver awareness and education about SCFE.
+Post-operative education on strict non-weight bearing precautions and optimal pain management is essential.
+As primary care providers, it is imperative to provide extensive education about weight control and involve specialists in nutrition and obesity early in the postoperative course if needed.

-Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally based.
+Measurement of treatment outcomes including those that are impairment-based, activity participation-based and environmentally based.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills